 Dr James Campbell, MA, DipArch, PhD, RIBA, IHBC, FSA.
-Director of Studies in Architecture; The Seear Fellow in Architecture & Art History; Keeper of Pictures.
+The Seear Fellow in Architecture and Art History, Director of Studies in History of Art and Architecture; Keeper of Pictures.

 As Director of Studies I am responsible for organising teaching for undergraduate students in Architecture.
 I am also Director of Studies in Architecture at Trinity.
 I provide weekly supervisions for all first year students on the history and theory of architecture and supervise third year dissertations in architectural history.